TwistingTwists/obsidian-tools/interview.md

 1. Project lead?
 2. Problem Aaya / Solution
-	1. Timely - Daily sync up to remove blockers that
+	1. Timely - Daily sync up to remove blockers that they might have had.
 	2. Gannt Chart -
 	3.